Kraków: 20th century to the present

 After the war, under the Polish People's Republic (officially declared in 1952), the intellectual and academic community of Kraków came under complete political control.
-The universities were soon deprived of printing rights and autonomy.
+The universities were soon deprived of their printing rights and autonomy.
 The Stalinist government of Poland ordered the construction of the country's largest steel mill in the newly created suburb of Nowa Huta.
 The creation of the giant Lenin Steelworks (now Sendzimir Steelworks owned by Mittal) sealed Kraków's transformation from a university city into an industrial centre.
-The new working-class population, drawn by the industrialization of Kraków, contributed to rapid growth.

-In an effort that spanned two decades, Karol Wojtyła, cardinal archbishop of Kraków from 1964 to 1978, successfully lobbied for permission to build the first churches in the newly-industrial suburbs.
-In 1978 the Catholic Church elevated Wojtyła to the papacy as John Paul II, the first non-Italian pope in 455 years.
-In the same year, UNESCO, following the application of local authorities, placed Kraków Old Town on the first-ever list of World Heritage Sites.
+In an effort that spanned two decades, Karol Wojtyła, the cardinal archbishop of Kraków from 1964 to 1978, successfully lobbied for permission to build the first churches in the newly industrialized suburbs.
+In 1978, the Catholic Church elevated Wojtyła to the papacy as John Paul II, the first non-Italian pope in over 450 years.
+In the same year, UNESCO, following the application of local authorities, placed Kraków Old Town on the first list of World Heritage Sites.